Marriage Counseling Questions

 Is Marriage Counseling Covered By Insurance?

 Many couples would like to do marriage counseling.
 But, understandably, they worry about the cost of marriage counseling.
 Being able to use insurance benefits makes seeing a good marriage counselor regularly much more affordable.
-The good news is that, especially in recent years, it is much easier to use your insurance benefits to cover the cost marriage counseling.
+The good news is that, especially in recent years, it is much easier to use your insurance benefits to cover the cost of marriage counseling.

 In the past it was harder to get couples counseling sessions covered by insurance.
 In fact, in the past therapists had to code “individual” and “family” sessions differently, and some policies that would pay for individual therapy would not cover family, or couples sessions.
 However, thanks to new legislation, there is no longer a distinction between individual therapy and family therapy in the eyes of the medical field.
 (Which is wonderful, because approaches are highly effective in helping people with a variety of problems).
 Being able to use insurance benefits to cover the costs of marriage counseling sessions can make getting professional help much more accessible.